-Before you enrol your child to a school, here are important terms to familiarise with.
+Before you enroll your child in a school, here are important terms to familiarise yourself with.

 Infant Care services cater to children aged between two months to 18 months.
 These centres provide full-day and half-day care programme for infants and toddlers.
 On top of providing working parents with reliable care services, centre based infant care providers strive to meet and develop the physical, cognitive and psychosocial needs of the infant in a safe and conducive environment.

 Child Care Centres provide full-day and half-day care programmes to children below the age of seven years old.
 On top of providing working parents with reliable care services, Child Care Centres have programmes aimed at education and development for pre-school children, through effective early childhood education programmes in a safe and conducive environment.

 Kindergartens usually operate three to four hours classes for children aged three to six in pre-Nursery, Nursery, K1 & K2.
 They may be church-based or MOE-registered.

 This applies to families whose children are enrolled in Kindergartens operated by Anchor Operators or the Ministry of Education, earning a gross household income of $6000 or less each month, or larger families with a monthly per capita income of $1500.
 Fee assistance is up to $160 per month, with lower-income households receiving more.

 Child Development Account (CDA)

 The Child Development Co-Savings Scheme is part of the Marriage and Parenthood Package.
 The scheme includes a cash gift and Government matching savings in the child’s CDA – a special savings account.
 You will have up to 12 years to save in your child’s CDA.
 The Government will match your savings in the CDA within two weeks.
 You can use the savings in the CDA to pay for all your children’s expenses at various Baby Bonus Approved Institutions (AIs) including kindergartens and childcare centres.